Waddahismail/EGM722_Assignment/README.md

 ## 1. Getting started
 You'll need to install both git and conda on your computer.
 You can follow the instructions for installing git from https://git-scm.com/downloads, and Anaconda from https://docs.anaconda.com/anaconda/install/.

-## 2. Download/clone this repository
+## 2. Download/clone the repository
 Once you have these installed, clone this repository to your computer by doing one of the following things:

 Open GitHub Desktop and select File > Clone Repository.
 Select the URL tab, then enter the URL for this repository.